box/box-typescript-sdk-gen/docs/fileMetadata.md

 - fileId `string`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/files/123` the `file_id` is `123`.
 Example: "12345"
-- scope `DeleteFileMetadataByIdScopeArg`
+- scope `DeleteFileMetadataByIdScope`
   - The scope of the metadata template Example: "global"
 - templateKey `string`
   - The name of the metadata template Example: "properties"
-- headers `DeleteFileMetadataByIdHeadersArg`
+- headers `DeleteFileMetadataByIdHeaders`
   - Headers of deleteFileMetadataById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.